Adil Omar: Musical style and influences

 Omar has musical and stylistic influences stemming from a wide range of genres such as hip-hop, pop, psychedelic industrial rock, world music, electronica, dance and classical.

 Personal life

 Omar was born with multiple forms of synesthesia, the most powerful being sound-color, a neurological condition in which the person affected sees colors when tones are sounded.
 In a 2018 interview, he is quoted to have said "Everything I make and produce is based on how it looks to me.
 I look at my songs as audio paintings.
 My production is as visual as it is sonic.
 I can't comprehend sound as a solely auditory experience.
 It's an alien concept to me.
 I guess it's cool seeing every sound I hear but it makes driving distracting.
 I know how to drive but I generally don't drive because of this."

-In 2012, Omar was nearly electrocuted to death in the shower, an incident he talks about on Transcendence.
+In 2012, Omar was nearly electrocuted to death in the shower, an incident he talks about on his debut album Transcendence.